java-operator-sdk/jenvtest/README.md

 jenvtest makes it easy to implement integration tests with Kubernetes API Server in Java.
 Inspired by [envtest](https://book.kubebuilder.io/reference/envtest.html) in go.

-It runs the API Server binaries directly (without nodes and other components).
-Thus, only etcd and Kubernetes API Server.
+It runs the API Server binaries directly (without nodes and other components, but with etcd).
 Linux, Windows, Mac is supported.

-Project is in early phases, heading towards mvp release.

 ## Usage